Minecraft Console ClientMinecraft Console Client

 2. Open the PowerShell (Right-Click on the whitespace and click Open PowerShell, or in Windows Explorer: File -> Open PowerShell)

-dotnet publish MinecraftClient -f net7.0 -r win-x64 --no-self-contained -c Release -p:UseAppHost=true -p:IncludeNativeLibrariesForSelfExtract=true -p:DebugType=None
+dotnet publish MinecraftClient.sln -f net10.0 -r win-x64 --self-contained=true -c Release -p:UseAppHost=true -p:IncludeNativeLibrariesForSelfExtract=true -p:EnableCompressionInSingleFile=true -p:DebugType=Embedded

-If the build has succeeded, the compiled binary MinecraftClient.exe will be in MinecraftClient/bin/Release/net7.0/win-x64/publish folder.
+If the publish step succeeds, the published binary MinecraftClient.exe will be in MinecraftClient/bin/Release/net10.0/win-x64/publish/.

 Linux, macOS